vkonst/rabbitmq-schema/README.md

 var foostarExchange = {
   exchange: 'foostar-topic-exchange', // exchange name, required
-  type: 'topic',  // required to be direct, topic, or fanout
+  type: 'topic',  // required to be direct, topic, fanout or x-vlc
   bindings: [{     // atleast 1 binding is required for every exchange
     routingPattern: 'foo.*',    // topic exchanges require bindings w/ a routingPattern
     destination: foobarExchange,// all bindings require a destination (queue or exchange schema)